httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 The UA MAY perform other operations as part of sending the HTTP POST request, for example sending a CORS preflight as part of {{FETCH}}.

+## Receiving a violation report

+Upon receiving an Expect-CT violation report, the report server MUST respond with a 2xx (Successful) status code if it can parse the request body as valid JSON and recognizes the hostname in the "hostname" field of the report.
+If the report body cannot be parsed or the report server does not expect to receive reports for the hostname in the "hostname" field, the report server MUST respond with a 4xx (Client Error) status code.

+If the report's "test-report" key is set to true, the server MAY discard the report without further processing but MUST still return a 2xx (Successful) status code.

 # Security Considerations